 top of page

 Similarly to hair, nail art is a popular tool for self-expression within diasporic African and Caribbean communities.
 Grandison is interested in how adornment practices have evolved through time and through the forced displacement of African people.
-Grandison sees her creative process as similar to the type of beautifying that happens within black beauty salon spaces.
+She sees her creative process as similar to the type of beautifying that happens within black beauty salon spaces.

 EDUCATION